Skip to Content

 You won’t find USB ports on the newest versions of the Apple TV.
 These USB ports were originally built into the Apple TV device to allow programmers and users to reset the device in case of any technical issues.

 They also made it easier for programmers to upgrade features and services within the Apple TV as needed.
-(A lot of users also took it as an opportunity to add their own upgrades into the Apple TV system.)
+(A lot of users also took it as an opportunity to add their own upgrades to the Apple TV system.)

 However, since the latest Apple TV can now easily be reset and reconfigured using Wi-Fi or other wireless networks, there’s no need for a USB port anymore.